SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Read accesses are executed using `READ TABLE` statements, which access the tables by:
   - Index (both primary and secondary table index)
   - Key (primary table key, secondary table key, free key)
-- To try this, create a demo class named `zcl_some_class` and insert the provided code.
+- To try this, create a demo class named `zcl_demo_abap` and insert the provided code.
 After activation, choose *F9* in ADT to execute the class.
 It may take some time to finish and display the output.
 The example is set up to display the results of the read performance test in the console.

 > **💡 Note**<br>
 > - This example is used for [exploration and experimentation ⚠️](./README.md#%EF%B8%8F-disclaimer).
 It is solely for demonstration purposes, and it is **not** a *tool* for proper and accurate runtime and performance testing.
 Due to its simplified nature, the results may not be entirely accurate.
 However, multiple test runs should reflect the notes below.